 Pursuant to the Security Law, a real property mortgage contract becomes effective on the date of registration with the local real property department.
 When carrying out mortgaged property registration, the loan contract and the mortgage contract as well as the land use rights certificate or the building ownership certificate with respect to the mortgaged property must be submitted to the registration authority.
-If the mortgagor cannot repay the loan that is secured by the mortgaged property in terms of money or through the proceeds of the auction or selling off the property.
+If the mortgagor cannot repay the loan that is secured by the mortgaged property, the mortgagee may agree with the mortgagor to receive payment by evaluating the mortgaged property in terms of money or through the proceeds of the auction or selling off the property.
 If no such agreement is reached, the mortgagee may institute proceedings in a People's Court.
 After the mortgaged property has been evaluated in terms of value or been auctioned or sold off, any portion of the proceeds that exceeds the amount of the indebtedness shall belong to the mortgagor and any shortfall shall be paid by the mortgagor.